integrating-architecture/JamnServer/README.md

 <a href="/org.isa.ipc.JamnServer/src/test/java/org/isa/ipc/JamnServerBasicTest.java">A basic usage example</a>

 # JamnPersonalServerApp
 The App exemplary assembles all jamn components in one application scaffold extended with a sample folder structure.
-It is a playground for possible use cases.
+It is a sample and a playground for possible use cases.

 <br />